 Application Performance Monitoring Tools

-We offer a comprehensive APM solution that provides end-to-end visibility into your web application's performance.
-It traces requests across multiple applications, tiers, servers, microservices and processes, all the way down to databases, to detect the slowest and under-performing parts of your stack.
+Sematext Cloud is an APM solution.
+It provides end-to-end visibility into your web application's performance.
+It traces requests across multiple applications, tiers, servers, microservices, and processes, all the way down to databases, to detect the slowest and under-performing parts of your stack.

-It then uses this data together along with error rates and failed transactions to build a dynamic map of your complete app architecture – including connections to external services and databases – that shows how all components interact with each other.
+Sematext uses this data along with error rates and failed transactions to build a dynamic map of your complete app architecture – including connections to external services and databases – that shows how all components interact with each other.
 The AppMap makes it easier for you to track application health and performance.

-APM is essential to ensure software application availability, making an APM tool a must, especially if you're running a SaaS business.
-APM tools help DevOps understand how application releases affect service performance, security and reliability.
-They enable teams to set up alerts to detect and solve issues before they impact user experience and set up automated actions based on specific events, patterns and trends.
+APM is essential to ensure software application availability, making using such a tool a must, especially if you're running a SaaS business.
+APM tools help DevOps understand how application releases affect service performance, security, and reliability.
+They enable teams to set up alerts to detect and solve issues before they impact user experience and set up automated actions based on specific events, patterns, and trends.

-Hopefully, this APM tutorial helped you understand better what APM means, why you need it as part of your monitoring strategy and how to use it to deliver enhanced app performance, improved digital user experience and, ultimately, to drive business growth.
+Hopefully, this tutorial helped you understand better what APM means, why you need it as part of your monitoring and alerting strategy, and how to use it to deliver enhanced app performance, improved digital user experience, and, ultimately, to drive business growth.

 Now all you have to do is pick the right APM tool and you're good to go!